plamen5rov/chatGPT-sandbox/snake-game/chat.md

 ### This updated version should resolve the freezing issue and allow the snake to grow in length with each red square "eaten" while continuously spawning new food.
 The game should now run smoothly, and you can control the snake's movement using the arrow keys.
 The green food block should move at a controlled speed, and the game should end if the snake collides with the edge of the game container or itself.

 ### Please try the updated code, and the game should work as expected.
 If you encounter any further issues, please let me know.

+## Nope.
+Freezed and no reaction to keys.

+ChatGPT
+### I apologize for the inconvenience.
+Let's re-evaluate the code and make some necessary changes to ensure it works correctly:

+# Updated JavaScript (script.js):

+### With these updates, we have added a keyLock variable to prevent multiple key presses at once and make sure the game runs smoothly.
+The game should now work correctly, allowing you to control the snake's movement using the arrow keys.
+The green food block should move at a controlled speed, and the game should end if the snake collides with the edge of the game container or itself.

+### Please try the updated code, and the game should work as expected.
+If you encounter any further issues, please let me know.